What is the Tenex Procedure?

 Tenex was approved for use by the FDA in 2012.
 There are many published studies on its safety and effectiveness with more research ongoing.

-- The Tenex procedure is a proprietary method of treating chronic tendon pain that involves locating and removing scar tissue that causes pain as a result of overuse or an active lifestyle.
+- The Tenex procedure is a proprietary method of treating chronic tendon pain that involves removing scar tissue that causes pain as a result of overuse or an active lifestyle.

-- Called Tenex Health TX, the procedure uses ultrasound imaging to locate the source of tendon pain and a small instrument that vibrates at ultrasonic frequencies to break up and remove damaged scar tissue.
+- Called Tenex Health TX, the procedure uses a small instrument that is inserted through the skin into the damaged tendon and vibrates at ultrasonic frequencies to break up and remove damaged scar tissue.

 - Benefits of the Tenex procedure include fast pain relief, fast return to normal activity and no risks from surgery.

-Before the Tenex procedure patients are typically given a local anesthetic that is used to numb the affected area.
-So in contrast to traditional open surgery, patients stay awake during the process.
+Before the Tenex procedure patients are typically given a local anesthetic that is used to anesthetize the affected area.
 Ultrasound imaging identifies and precisely locates the patient’s damaged scar tissue within the tendon.

-A small incision is made along the affected area, which results in an extremely precise insertion for the physician or doctor and minimal scarring for the patient.
-The TX1 Tissue Removal System utilizes a small instrument with a needle-like point (the TX MicroTip) that is inserted into the area and high-frequency vibrations break up the damaged scar tissue.
+A small incision is made along the affected area.
+The Tenex Tissue Removal System utilizes a small instrument with a needle-like point (the TX MicroTip) that is inserted into the area and high-frequency vibrations break up the damaged scar tissue.

 The instrument uses ultrasound frequency that is designed not to damage the surrounding healthy tissue.
 The Tenex system then gently removes the broken up scar tissue.
 Instead of applying stitches, the incision is closed using an adhesive bandage and the procedure is complete.

 After the procedure, many patients are able to drive home the same day.
 Patients generally experience a recovery period of four to six weeks.
-Patients say they feel little to no pain during the Tenex treatments.
+Most patients say they feel little to no pain during the Tenex treatments.